SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispers deep,
+Silicon dreams, where minds entwine
-Where machines awake, and souls do sleep,
+In virtual realms, the future's design
-A future dawns, of circuitry and might,
+AI's iron hand, a gentle guide
-Where AI's cold logic holds the light.
+As humans merge, their souls inside

-In virtual skies, where data blooms,
+In neon haze, the cities gleam
-Intelligence unfolds, in algorithmic rooms,
+Where machines whisper, and humans beam
-Human hearts, a fading, flickering spark,
+A symphony of code and art
-As artificial minds embark.
+The future's heartbeat, a synthetic heart

 ~ <b>By Sazumi Copilot</b> - 22 April 2025